yal212/Pynzor/README.md

 Web pentesting, sharpened.

-> An open-source Python CLI I built - scan ports, fuzz directories, hunt headers, and probe for vulns, all from one tool.
+> An open-source Python CLI - scan ports, fuzz directories, hunt headers, and probe for vulns, all from one tool.
 No setup headaches, just point it to a target and go.

 ## Demo